snakers4/open_stt/README.md

 ## **2. Why share such dataset?**

 We are not altruists, life just is **not a zero sum game**.

 Consider the progress in computer vision, that was made possible by:

 - Public datasets;
 - Public pre-trained models;
 - Open source frameworks;
 - Open research;

-TTS does not enjoy the same attention by ML community because it is data hungry and public datasets are lacking, especially for languages other than English.
+STT does not enjoy the same attention by ML community because it is data hungry and public datasets are lacking, especially for languages other than English.
 Ultimately it leads to worse-off situation for the general community.

 ## **3. Known issues with the dataset to be fixed**